blue-heron/blue_heron/examples/govee_bulb/README.md

 # Run Elixir interactively
 $ iex -S mix

+# I'm using a Realtek combo BT/WiFi USB module with the specified VID/PID.
+# Other BT modules are supposed to be similar, but we know that some do
+# not (ones by Intel, for example).
+It is likely some missing device-specific
+# initialization.
+Specify `vid: 0, pid: 0` to auto-detect.
 iex> {:ok, pid} = GoveeBulb.start_link(:usb, vid: 0x0bda, pid: 0xb82c)
 iex> GoveeBulb.set_color(pid, 0xFFFF40)
 ```